The Nonsymmetric Kaluza-Klein(Jordan-Thirry) Theory and Modern Physics.A novel approach.II: Two stages of a and its hierarchy with some s

-In this approach we try to consider additional dimensions connecting to the \m~$M$ more seriously, i.e.\ as physical dimensions, additional space-like dimensions.
+In this approach we try to consider additional dimensions connecting to the manifold~$M$ more seriously, i.e.\ as physical dimensions, additional space-like dimensions.
 We remind to the reader that gauge-dimensions connecting to the group~$H$ have different meaning.
-They are dimensions connected to local gauge \s ies (or global) and they cannot be directly observed.
+They are dimensions connected to local gauge \s ies and they cannot be directly observed.
 Simply saying we cannot travel along them.
-In the case of a \m~$M$ this possibility still exists.
-However, the \m~$M$ is diffeomorphically equivalent to the product of some \m s~$M_i$, $i=0,1,2,\ldots,k-1$, with some characteristic sizes~$r_i$.
+In the case of a manifold~$M$ this possibility still exists.
+This possibility was considered in the case of two stages of a \sb.
+Now it is more general.
+However, the manifold~$M$ is diffeomorphically equivalent to the product of some manifolds~$M_i$, $i=0,1,2,\dots,k-1$, with some characteristic sizes~$r_i$, $k=k_1$ or $k=k_2$.

 The radii $r_i$ represent energy scales of \s y breaking.
-The lowest energy scale is a scale of weak interactions (Weinberg-Glashow-Salam model) $r_0\simeq 10^{-16}$~cm.
-In this case this is a radius of a sphere~$S^2$.
-The possibility of this ``travel'' will be considered in Ref.~[2].
-In this case a metric on a \m~$M$ can be dependent on a point $x\in E$ (parametrically).
+The lowest energy scale is a scale of weak interactions (Weinberg--Glashow--Salam model) $r_0\simeq 10^{-16}$~cm.
+In this case this is a radius of a sphere~$S^2$, which we mentioned before.